 - Ticket price: Serralves Foundation costs €20, including Museum of Contemporary Art, Serralves Park, Treetop Walk, Serralves Villa House of Cinema Manoel de Oliveira.
 You can also buy a separate ticket to each area for €12.

 Attend concert at Casa da Música

 Casa da Musica is famous for its unusual geometry concrete building.
-This concert hall was designed by the firm of Dutch architect Rem Koolhaas and opened in 2005.
+This concert hall was designed by the Dutch architect Rem Koolhaas and opened in 2005.